-At A City Law Firm, we strive to be as transparent as possible in relation to our fees and will offer flexible fee arrangements where we can.
+At A City Law Firm, we strive to be as transparent as possible in relation to our fees and will offer flexible fee arrangements where we can or stage capped costs.
 We offer a number of cost options which are discussed in further detail below:

 The hourly rate of our solicitors varies depending on their level of experience however these will be clearly set out in our Terms of Business before engagement.
-Whilst our firm predominantly offers fixed fees for our work, it is still an option to consider if this is something you would prefer.
+Senior level will be between £425 and £475 and average range £300-350 with more junior solicitors or paralegal’s assisting between £250-300

-For the majority of our matters we offer a fixed fee for our work, which will be given as a quote to you in advance, save for in exceptional circumstances such as in an urgent matter when time is of the essence.
-This fixed fee will not be varied upwards or downwards, regardless of the actual time spent on the work or the outcome of the case.
+For the majority of our matters or stages of work we offer a fixed fee for our work, which will be given as a quote to you in advance, save for in exceptional circumstances such as in an urgent matter when time is of the essence.
+This fixed fee will not be varied upwards or downwards, regardless of the actual time spent on the work or the outcome of the case unless instructions or circumstances change and you will be notified immediately in writing.
 We find that our clients much prefer to have the reassurance and certainty of a fixed fee in order that they know exactly how much they are paying and what it is they are paying for.
 Whilst we will quote for each piece of work along the way, we ensure that we give our clients an overall estimate of the potential fees involved so that you can budget accordingly.

 This is where we will record our time on an hourly rate basis and account to you on completion of the final sum.
 However, the capped fee given will be the maximum you will be charged unless this is revised and agreed, with you.
 If we have recorded less time you will be billed only that sum; if we have exceeded the capped fee you will still only be billed that agreed sum.

 No Win No Fee